UK lawmakers balk at order to return and end virtual voting

 Rees-Mogg said Parliament will become “a COVID-secure workplace,” with hand sanitizer dispensers and floor markings to help enforce social distancing.

 But Parliamentary authorities have major concerns.
 With its crammed chamber and warren of corridors, Parliament was fertile soil for the virus when the outbreak began.
-Multiple lawmakers and staff fell ill, including Johnson, who ended up in intensive care.
+Multiple staff and lawmakers fell ill, including Johnson, who ended up in intensive care.

 House of Commons Speaker Lindsay Hoyle has said he worries about infection.
-He also has ruled that the traditional method of voting, in which lawmakers walk through separate “yes” or “no” lobbies, is unsafe because it'll be impossible to maintain social distancing.
+He also has ruled that the traditional method of voting, in which lawmakers crowd into separate “yes” or “no” lobbies, is unsafe because it'll be impossible to maintain social distancing.

-The government’s proposed alternative would see lawmakers form a 1 kilometer (more than half a mile) queue snaking through the labyrinthine Parliament building before walking through the voting lobbies one by one.
+So on Tuesday lawmakers formed a socially distanced line snaking through the labyrinthine Parliament building before walking through the Commons chamber one by one to register their votes.
+Some critics dubbed the unwieldy method a “conga-line Parliament"; others compared it to children filing into class on the first day of school.

-Parliament’s Procedure Committee took a dim view of that idea, noting drily that it had “significant practical deficiencies.”
-Critics dubbed it a “conga-line Parliament.”

-Opposition politicians are pressing to keep electronic voting.
-They accuse the Conservative administration of hustling lawmakers back to Parliament so that Johnson will have a supportive chorus during his weekly Commons question session.

-They say abandoning remote votes will silence those who have to remain at home due to age, health conditions or childcare demands -- many British children have yet to return to school.
+Faced with mounting opposition, the government offered a partial compromise.
+Rees-Mogg said that lawmakers who have to stay home for health reasons would be able to ask questions and participate in debates remotely — but not vote.

-The Commons' move comes as Parliament’s upper chamber, the House of Lords, puts the finishing touches to a system that will allow its members, whose average age is 70, to vote with their phone.
+The Commons’ move came as Parliament’s upper chamber, the House of Lords, put the finishing touches to a system that will allow its members, whose average age is 70, to vote with their phone.

-Labour Party lawmaker Margaret Hodge, 75, tweeted that, as someone in the vulnerable category, “I am furious that for the first time in my 25 years as an MP I am being denied the right to vote!”

-“This damaging move will limit accountability & create a toothless Parliament,” she said.
+Conservative lawmaker Robert Halfon, who has cerebral palsy, said the authorities were being “harsh and unbending.”

+“The MPs who genuinely cannot come in, our democratic rights are being snipped away and we’re being turned into parliamentary eunuchs," he said.

 Follow AP news coverage of the coronavirus pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak